jembi/ts-browser/README.md

 http://apelon-dts.sourceforge.net/

+See http://ts.jembi.org/ for a demo.

 Overview
 --------
 The ts-browser was created by Jembi Health Systems as part of the RHEA project in Rwanda.
-It was motivated by the need for a publicly accessible, vendor-neutral and customizable web-based browser for the terminology service (TS) component.
+It was motivated by the need for a publicly accessible, vendor-neutral and customisable web-based browser for the terminology service (TS) component.

 For more information on RHEA, see
 * http://rhea.jembi.org